Well, they're turning this into a mockery now, ladies and gentlemen.

 Somebody's known about this.

-I mean highly victims here.
+entirely victims here.

-Well, children powerful congressmen coming on.
+Children are powerful congressmen coming on.

-If they don't play along, they lose their jobs, they want to be pages.
+If they don't play along, they lose their jobs.

 Well, we'll just keep waiting.

-I think this is uh being overplayed.
+I think this is being overplayed.

-Uh the Dems don't know when to stop.
+The Dems don't know when to stop.

-Well Stone Memorial, they didn't know when to stop.
+Wellstone Memorial, they didn't know when to stop.

-And now Brian Ross is alluding to the fact that uh we're hearing from even more pages about even more members of Congress.
+And now Brian Ross is alluding to the fact that we're hearing from even more pages about even more members of Congress.

 Mike in Indianapolis, I'm glad you called, sir.

-Welcome to the EIB network.
+Welcome to the EIB Network.

-Good afternoon, Rush and Omega Dittoes.
+Good afternoon, Rush and Omega Dittos.

 I've been listening to you since I was in junior high school, and it is a complete honor and privilege to get to talk to you today.